Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

 \section{Proofs of main theorems}

-The main tool we are going to use in our proof is the quantitative Green-Tao theorem on polynomial orbits (Theorem \ref{quantitative}).
-A technical obstruction in our proof is that among the functions $a_1,...,a_k$ in the statement of Theorem \ref{pointwise}, we must separate the polynomial functions and the functions that satisfy $t^d\prec a_i(t)\prec t^{d+1}$.
-We start with an elementary lemma.
+The main tool we are going to utilize in our proof is the quantitative Green-Tao theorem on polynomial orbits (Theorem \ref{quantitative}).
+A technical obstruction in our proof is that among the functions $a_1,...,a_k$ in the statement of Theorem \ref{pointwise}, we must separate the polynomial functions from the strongly non-polynomial ones.
+We will accomplish this using an elementary lemma (Lemma \ref{growthdecomposition}) which is proven in the Appendix.
+We restate Theorem \ref{pointwise} here: